Chains (Nick Jonas song): Reception

 The song received generally favorable reviews from music critics, who praised Jonas' new musical style and the song's production.
 Jason Lipshut of Billboard was positive, declaring that the singer was "desperately trying to position himself as an adult artist, and soundly succeeding."
 Mike Wass of Idolator compared Jonas to Justin Timberlake, writing that "it's a step in the right direction but no 'Like I Love You [Timberlake's debut single]."
 Emily Blake wrote for MTV News that "Chains" is "drenched in S&M and rather adult themes straight out of 'Fifty Shades of Grey'."
 Joey DeGroot of Music Times was ambivalent toward its lyrical content, calling it "the song's weakest point", but praised "the production and Jonas' vocal performance", claiming that they were "more than make up for it, [...] earn[ing] Jonas some artistic credibility after toiling in the Disney-pop world for most of his career."
 Dylan Mial of Blogcritics was complimentary with the song, calling it "by far the greatest, most inspired and powerful track of 2014 – it is pure musical perfection."

 Music video

 On July 23, 2014 it was announced that a music video was being shot, being co-produced by Nick Jonas with director Ryan Pallotta.
-The video stars Dylan Penn the daughter of Sean Penn and Robin Wright, with E!
-News reporting that Nick was working with her on a secret video project in Downtown LA at Hotel Alexandria.
 On July 25, 2014 the first 15 seconds of the music video were released online.
 Later, on July 28, 2014, two other 15 second snippets were released online with the full video premiering on July 30, 2014.

 The video features Jonas getting dragged across the floor of a church by a mystery woman, and tied up to a chair.

 On March 31, 2015 a second video of the song was released online.
 It was called Chains: The Wynwood Walls Edition.
 The video was filmed at Miami's Wynwood Walls graffiti installation.